 Cost of Guide and Porter

 Hiring a guide or porter is very necessary while taking the Gokyo Ri trek.
 A guide will help you with the navigation.
-Plus they are important for the safety reasons as the trail in the Gokyo Ri trek is demanding and challenging.
+Plus they are important for safety reasons as the trail in the Gokyo Ri trek is demanding and challenging.

 While having a porter will help you make the most of your Gokyo Ri trek.
 Trekking with a porter can reduce your burden of luggage to a huge extent.